 Since 2006, Geberit has been reporting in accordance with the guidelines of the Global Reporting Initiative (GRI).
 In the present report, Geberit implements the GRI Standards.
 The starting point is a comprehensive Materiality analysis based on the procedure described in the GRI Standards and the topics dealt with in the GRI Standards.

-Material sustainability topics and related measures are presented in compact form within the Sustainability strategy.
+Material sustainability topics and related measures are already presented in compact form within the Sustainability strategy.
 Also of a material nature are the principles of the UN Global Compact that Geberit has committed itself to uphold and that are presented in the Communication on Progress UN Global Compact.